Skip to content

 Most people do not need to calculate checksums above CRC32.
 CRC32 + filesize is sufficient to match ROMs and test written files in the gross majority of cases.
 The below information is for people that truly know they need higher checksums.

-You can specify higher checksum algorithms with the --input-min-checksum <algorithm> option like this:
+You can specify higher checksum algorithms with the --input-checksum-min <algorithm> option like this:

 This option defines the minimum checksum that will be used based on digest size (below).
-If not every ROM in every DAT provides the checksum you specify, igir may automatically calculate and match files based on a higher checksum (see above).
+If not every ROM in every DAT provides the checksum you specify, Igir may automatically calculate and match files based on a higher checksum (see above), but never lower.

 The reason you might want to do this is to have a higher confidence that found files exactly match ROMs in DATs.
-Just keep in mind that explicitly enabling non-CRC32 checksums will greatly slow down scanning of files within archives.
+Keep in mind that explicitly enabling non-CRC32 checksums will greatly slow down scanning of files within archives (see "quick scanning" above).

 Here is a table that shows the keyspace for each checksum algorithm, where the higher number of bits reduces the chances of collisions: